Alizeeshanhaider21/Alizeeshanhaider21/README.md

 - 💻 Head Cr at Department of CS & IT
 - 👨‍💻 Lead Project - Ontology integration & Knowledge Graph Recipe
 - 💬 How to reach me - 0347-5948011
-- 💥 Fun Fact - Don't Disturb me - TikTok Only
+- 💥 Fun Fact - Don't Disturb me - TikTok User
 - 🎂 Date of Birth - October 05, 1998
 - 🌐 Languages: